 WHAT IS MAMAMIA?

-Unlike other women’s websites, we’re serious about making a difference.
+We are utterly committed to making a difference to women’s lives.
 We pride ourselves on bringing you new perspectives on the issues but at the same time there are some social justice issues that guide our editorial and we care about deeply.

-We believe strongly that women’s representation in the media needs to improve and we should be sending young women and girls the message that HEALTHY is what’s beautiful and not a digitally altered, severely underweight 12 year old posing in adult fashion.
+We believe strongly that women’s representation in the media needs to improve and we should be sending young women and girls the message that HEALTHY is what’s beautiful and not a digitally altered, underweight person.

 We put the rights of the child above all else and it’s central to the messages we promote.
 We are firmly in favour of vaccination and concerned about dangerous practices like free-birthing that put the lives of children in danger.